ga4gh/data-security/AAI/AAIConnectProfile.md

         functionality of accepting tokens from multiple OIDC brokers.

-3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s *iss*) to request more claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested.
+3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s *iss*) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested.